Janhavi-Wasade13/AI-StudyMate/README.md

        ↓
 10. Review weak topics
 🎓 Example Use Case

-Suppose a student uploads a Machine Learning PDF.

-The student asks:

-What is overfitting?

-AI StudyMate searches the document for relevant information and generates an answer.

-The student can then generate MCQs related to the study material.

-After completing the quiz, the application might display:

-Score: 3/5
-Accuracy: 60%

-The system then identifies the topics associated with incorrect answers and provides revision suggestions.

-This creates a simple learning loop:
+A student uploads a Machine Learning PDF and asks, 'What is overfitting?'
+The application retrieves relevant content from the document and generates an answer.
+The student can then generate MCQs, attempt the quiz, view the score and accuracy, and review the concepts associated with incorrect answers.
 Learn
  ↓
 Ask